frederic-perez/AmE-dictionary/data/dictionary.md

 __jest__
 __jet black__ _n_ :two::hammer: _Her hair was jet black._
 __jet__ _n_ :two::hammer: _Low-level jet formation._ _The sky was jet overhead._
+__jet-setter__ _idiom_ A wealthy individual who travels globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __jetliners__
 __jettison__ _v_ :seven: (jettisoned, jettisoning) To cast overboard or off: _a ship jettisoning wastes; a pilot jettisoning aircraft fuel._ _Princess Leia Organa hid the data tapes in the memory banks of R2-D2, and the astromech jettisoned the ship with C-3PO._ _Seven seconds later the aeroshell was jettisoned._
 __jetty__ :two::hammer: